London Theatre Week

 What Shows Are Included in London Theatre Week?

 The promotion works closely with the West End’s top producers to feature a wide selection of plays, musicals and comedies.
-Last year, it celebrated its biggest multi-show event yet with over 50 shows included.As more theatregoers make the most of this accessible and affordable promotion, the list of participating shows has expanded to include must-see musicals such as Les Misérables, Matilda, Frozen and The Phantom of the Opera.
+There were over 70 shows included last time, so you’re guaranteed to find something you’ll love at an amazing price.This is one of London theatre’s most accessible and affordable promotions, and the list of participating shows includes must-see musicals such as Les Misérables, Wicked, Frozen and The Phantom of the Opera.